Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Travel Back to the Renaissance in Florence

-Although we have already mentioned visiting the Boblio Gardens above, we want to circle back around and highlight some of the other things to do when visiting Florence that will make your Italy trip memorable!
+Although we have already mentioned visiting the Boblio Gardens above, we want to circle back around and highlight some of the other things to do in Florence that will make your Italy trip memorable!

 When looking for things to do in Italy, Florence offers so many options: from visiting the picture-perfect bridge of the Ponte Vecchio, to spending a day in the Galleria dell’ Accademia, your time will be filled to the brim with adventure.